nowitsabby/dark-rpg-nextjs/assets/srd/character/creation.md

 ## Stage 3: Choose role

-While origin and background determine a character’s past, his role determines what he is in the present\.
+While origin and background determine a character's past, his role determines what he is in the present\.
 Each character views the world around him and his place in it in a certain manner, which is reflected in his role\.
 This broadly defines how he faces dangers, interacts with others, and seeks to resolve problems\.
 His role also dictates what areas of expertise he excels at, and how he grows and learns with experience\.

 Each role includes the following special rules that are applied to a character with this role: